vikingeducation/assignment_data_modeling/README.md

 A1) Delete just means hide from the user.
 We keep all data forever.

 Goals: track all the data

-Entities: products, users, orders, order items, shipments, warehouses, countries, cities, states, zip codes, wishlists, addresses, reviews, credit cards
+Entities: products, users, orders, order items, shipments, warehouses, countries, cities, states, zip codes, wishlists, addresses, reviews, credit cards, ratings

 Attributes, type and constraints: everybody gets a 1° key.
-Products have name, price, sku, description, picture(s), weights, packing instructions, reviews, ratings, color (may be blank?), size (may be blank?)
+Products have name, price, sku, description,, weights, packing instructions, reviews, ratings, color (may be null), size (may be null)
+Pictures have product foreign key, blob
 Users have username, fname, lname, email, password, Orders have a user
 Order Items have products, quantities, order, price